People involved in the Coronial Inquiry

 Deputy Chief Coroner Brigitte Windley was appointed as a coroner in 2015 and spent her first year in Dunedin before returning to Wellington.
 She was appointed as Deputy Chief Coroner in July 2023.

-Deputy Chief Coroner Windley became a lawyer in 1995 and went on to gain a Master of Laws (International Law and Politics) (Hons) in 2010.
+Deputy Chief Coroner Windley became a lawyer in 1995 and went on to gain a Master of Laws (International Law and Politics) with honours in 2010.

 Deputy Chief Coroner Windley has held a variety of legal and investigative roles in her career in both government and private legal practice sectors, in New Zealand and overseas.
 She is a highly experienced coroner and has conducted a number of complex inquiries involving recommendations covering a range of issues and Interested Parties.